paul-ooi/site-aggregator/readme.md

 # Site Aggregator

-A lightweight content aggregation system that collects, stores, and displays articles from web URLs and RSS feeds, hosted on GitHub Pages.
+A lightweight content aggregation system that collects, stores, and displays articles from web URLs and RSS feeds, hosted on GitHub Pages

 ## Tech Stack